JJ/hoborg/INSTALL.md

+---
+layout: index
+---

 Installation instructions
 ==============

 If you want to have all this for your own novel, follow these instructions

 1. Clone or fork [this repo](http://github.com/JJ/hoborg).
-2. The text of the novel is supposed to be in (text/text.md).
+2. The text of the novel is supposed to be in (text/text).
 Put your own text there.
 3. Create a Twitter account and activate it in Settings -> Service hooks to send all commits there
 4. Go to Options and use the Automatic Page generator to activate your